kartoff-an/EMSim/README.md

 *  **Dynamic Electric Field Lines** - Real-time field line tracing using Runge-Kutta method based on the current configuration of charges.

-*  **Charge Interaction** - Drag-and-drop UI to add, move, or remove charges.
+*  **Charge Interaction** - Add or remove point charges and change their charge values dynamically.
 Charges update the field in real-time.

 ##  Tech Stack